colinlienard/sv-router/docs/guide/code-based/routing-concepts.md

 ```

 > [!NOTE]
 > When navigating between routes that share the same layout, the layout component persists without being recreated.
-This prevents unnecessary side effect triggers and improves performance.
+This prevents unnecessary side effect triggers.